-Iron Sulfate has four times the specific gravity of sand and tends to rest in the ESP tubing string, which causes an increasing negative spread of efficiency between actual and predicted.
-Iron Sulfate also causes vibration as the pump struggles to move the product.
+Iron Sulfide has four times the specific gravity of sand and tends to rest in the ESP tubing string, which causes an increasing negative spread of efficiency between actual and predicted.
+Iron Sulfide also causes vibration as the pump struggles to move the product.
 A slight increase in temperature also occurs.

-Iron Sulfate can cause a plugging effect that results in an immediate pump shutdown.
-This can be treated by using a chlorine dioxide stimulation process to remove the sulfate by oxidation.
+Iron Sulfide can cause a plugging effect that results in an immediate pump shutdown.
+This can be treated by using a chlorine dioxide stimulation process to remove the sulfide by oxidation.
 We identify the best time to schedule this procedure, preventing major destruction to the pump.

 Opportunities for event prevention and response in Oil & Gas are increasing as companies pursue unconventional, high-risk and highly sophisticated drilling techniques and forms of artificial lift.
 OspreyData’s predictive analytics and escalation capabilities will readily extend to serve this wider range of installations.
 These cases show just the starting potential of uses in the Oil & Gas industry:

 GAS LIFT COMPRESSORS